 Some bongs have the ability to cool the smoke through additional percolators, and chambers.
 With basic perc water pipes, there may be only a slight noticeable cooling effect, but when you jump to larger multi-percolator bongs the cooling effect can be magnified immensely.

 With so many choices in styles, shapes, and designs, where do you start with selecting the right bong?

-Choosing the correct price point is where you wantt to start your bong search.
-Our main categories for bongs are bongs under $50 & bongs under $100 .
-Mile High Glass Pipes carries starter bongs under $20 that perform well for lighter smokers, or beginner bong users.
-You don't have to spend a ton of money to get a high quality user friendly water pipe.
+Choosing the correct price point is where you want to start your bong search.
+Our main categories for bongs are bongs under $50 & bongs under $100.
+Mile High Glass Pipes carries starter bongs under $20 that perform well for lighter smokers or beginner bong users.
+You don't have to spend a ton of money to get a high-quality user-friendly water pipe.

 Other options to consider on a bong

 Old school bongs always had bowls that were sealed with an o-ring.
-They are inexpensiveness to make, and functioned well.
+They are inexpensiveness to make and functioned well.
 As glass artists have honed their skills the introduction of glass on glass bowls changed the use of o-ring based bowls.
-With glass on glass hardware there is no need for the o-ring to seal the bowl to the down stem.
-Both the bowl, and the female or male fitting, are sandblasted to create a rough sealable textured surface.
-The cohesive properties of sandblasting glass makes gong attachments a great alternative to o-ring based hardware.
+With glass on glass hardware, there is no need for the o-ring to seal the bowl to the down stem.
+Both the bowl and the female or male fitting, are sandblasted to create a rough sealable textured surface.
+The cohesive properties of sandblasting glass make gong attachments a great alternative to o-ring based hardware.